louis-cl/advent-of-code/2024/readme.md

 - benchmarking: `make bench_1`
 - profiling: `make prof_1`

-Profiling is done with `-Doptimize=ReleaseSafe` otherwise most of the code gets inlined and we lose function information.

 Display benchmarks in a table with `python table.py` or `make table`.

 # Let's aim for performance